vivalabit/swiss-it-jobs-analytics/README.md

 ## Methodology

-We collect job postings from several sources (LinkedIn, jobs.ch, jobscout24.ch, jobup.ch, swissdevjobs.ch), store them in local SQLite databases for each provider, then map them to a common schema and generate aggregated statistics based on the combined dataset.
+We collect job postings from several sources (LinkedIn, jobs.ch, jobscout24.ch, jobup.ch, swissdevjobs.ch), store them in local databases for each provider, then map them to a common schema and generate aggregated statistics based on the combined dataset.
 During the consolidation phase, we use deduplication based on job identity within each source to prevent duplicate imports from inflating the statistics.

 Next, each job posting is normalized: the company, location, canton, seniority, work mode, and salary fields are standardized, while role category, skills, programming languages, frameworks/libraries, and other analytical attributes are extracted from the text and structured fields.
 Salaries, if available, are converted to a comparable annual format in CHF so that we can calculate summaries and breakdowns by role and seniority.